jessebuckmann/sample_preparation_module/projects/Hardware_Johanna_Floris_Frank/project_schedule.md

 - Define inputs
 - Getting advices on the further process

-Thursday
+*Wednesday*
+- Meeting to brainstorm ideas for the hardware experiment
-- Update the 1) Microsoft and 2) [subproject_collection](https://git.science.uu.nl/ued2020/experiment-design-2020/-/blob/master/projects/Hardware_Johanna_Floris_Frank/subproject_collection.md) before the meeting
+- Update the 1) Microsoft and 2) [subproject_collection](https://git.science.uu.nl/ued2020/experiment-design-2020/-/blob/master/projects/Hardware_Johanna_Floris_Frank/subproject_collection.md)

+*Thursday*
-- Clarify the missing contents after/during the meeting (send the link to everyone)
+- Clarify the missing contents after/during the meeting
-- Checking which hardware opportunites are already in the building (Cables, shilding)
-- (Setup an appointment with Kira and write the meeting schedule)
+- Setup an appointment with mentor Kira and write the **meeting schedule** (discuss exp. and data transfer)

 __________________________________________________________________________________________________